Bruce Willis' daughter's topless tweets spark Instagram debate

-LOS ANGELES, May 29 (Reuters) - Scout Willis, the daughter of Hollywood actors Bruce Willis and Demi Moore, said on Thursday she wanted to empower women with her topless social media protest against popular photo-sharing site Instagram’s no-nudity policy.
+LOS ANGELES (Reuters) - Scout Willis, the daughter of Hollywood actors Bruce Willis and Demi Moore, said on Thursday she wanted to empower women with her topless social media protest against popular photo-sharing site Instagram’s no-nudity policy.

 Willis, 22, sparked a debate on social media about Internet standards after posting photos of herself topless in public in New York City on her Twitter account on Tuesday, picking up support from the likes of pop star Rihanna.